marmelab/react-admin/docs/Calendar.md

 },
 ```

 That means that in order to be able to use `ra-calendar`, your `dataProvider` must return event-like objects for at least one resource.
 In case your event records don't exactly match this format, ra-calendar allows to specify [a function to convert records to Events](#converttoevent).
+See [Using A Custom Event Format](#using-a-custom-event-format) for an example.

 Events can have many more fields, e.g. for recurrent events, groups, colors, etc. Check the [Event format on the Full Calendar documentation](https://fullcalendar.io/docs/event-parsing).